jstedfast/MimeKit/nuget/GettingStarted.md

 ```

 Now you are ready to encrypt, decrypt, sign and verify S/MIME messages!

+Note: If you choose to use the `WindowsSecureMimeContext` or `TemporarySecureMimeContext` backend,
+you should register that class instead.

 ### Preparing to use MimeKit's PGP/MIME support